-For global grants, scholars and vocational training team members must submit individual applications to supplement the overall grant application.
-Applications are accepted on a rolling basis throughout the Rotary year; however, applications involving travel expenses should be submitted 90 days prior to the travel dates.
+Scholars and vocational training team members must submit individual applications to supplement the overall grant application.
+Grant sponsors should ensure that scholar and vocational training team applicants understand that their application must be approved by the Foundation before incurring any expenses or making travel arrangements.
+Applications are accepted on a rolling basis throughout the Rotary year; however, applications involving travel should be submitted 90 days prior to the travel dates.
 Note that: